-Whether you’re up with the lark, bright and shining early in the morning or a night owl rising at a more civilized hour, now you can be eased from your gentle slumber into a bright new day by the sweet music of bird songs on your smartphone.
+Whether you’re up with the lark, bright and shining early in the morning or a night owl, now you can be eased from your gentle slumber into a bright new day by the sweet music of bird songs on your smartphone.

 Learn Birds Calls As You Wake